Punta de Anaga Lighthouse: History

 Completed in 1864, it is one of the oldest lighthouses in the Canaries; Punta de Jandía on Gran Canaria was also opened in the same year.

 Built in a similar style to other Canarian 19th century lights, it consists of a white washed single storey house, with dark volcanic rock used for the masonry detailing.
 A twelve metre high tower, with a twin gallery is attached to the seaward side of the house, facing the Atlantic Ocean.

 The lighthouse still retains its original Fresnel lens, which was supplied by Barbier and Fenestre of Paris.
 With a focal height of 247 m above the sea, its light can be seen for 21 nautical miles.
 The lighthouse is maintained by the port authority of the Province of Santa Cruz de Tenerife (Autoridad Portuaria de Santa Cruz de Tenerife), and is registered under the international Admiralty number D2820 and has the NGA identifier of 113–23852.

+Geography and climate

+Punta de Anaga has a hot semi-arid climate (Köppen: BSh; Trewartha: BSab) with an annual precipitation of only 242.1 mm and no more than 62 days of precipitation.